-Keith Morris isn’t the kind of guy you expect to write an autobiography.
+Keith Morris isn’t the kind of guy you’d expect to write an autobiography.
 The introspection and sheer volume of commitment needed to recap sixty-plus years of living didn’t seem possible from a guy best known for writing 50-second songs about getting fucked up and breaking stuff.
 However, he and co-writer Jim Ruland have done the work, and the resulting book is a joy.
 Although Keith’s best-known for fronting Black Flag and The Circle Jerks in the late-’70s and early-’80s, their stories are already so well-documented elsewhere that it’s Morris’ life before and after that era I found the most interesting.
-He paints a vivid portrait of his participation in ’70s beach-burnout culture, ’80s Hollywood glitz’n’glamour (including parties with Motley Crue and a crack-smoking session with David Lee Roth!) and the ’90s alternative rock explosion, and how all those things shaped the man he is today.
-It’s especially interesting to hear the Morris of today – sober, wiser, moral – reflect back on his wild years, and he’s got a good sense of humor about it all now that it’s in his rear-view mirror.
+He paints a vivid portrait of his participation in ’70s beach-burnout culture, ’80s Hollywood glitz’n’glamour (including parties with Motley Crue and a crack-smoking session with David Lee Roth!) and the ’90s alternative rock explosion, and how all those eras shaped the man he is today.
+It’s especially interesting to hear Morris – now sober, wiser, moral – reflect back on his wild years, and he’s got a good sense of humor about it too!
 My Damage isn’t just a collection of drink and drug stories though.
 Morris also lets readers in on the hard times he’s endured, from career lulls, battles with diabetes and, worst of all, business dealings with Greg Ginn.
-Unfortunately My Damage has no passages about how a white guy in his sixties maintains such lengthy dreadlocks – a missed opportunity in my opinion.
+Unfortunately My Damage has no passages on how a white guy in his sixties maintains such lengthy dreadlocks – a missed opportunity in my opinion.
 However, the book confirms what Keith Morris’ appearances in other media have led me to believe: he’s a funny and insightful guy who’s lived an interesting life, which makes for an excellent book.